 There’s a third option too: a compact double setup offering the best of both worlds with 34- and 50-tooth chainrings, offering a lower spread of gears for hill climbing.

 It’s difficult to generalise the compatibility of each of the models, because there’s so much variety on offer.
-The best thing we’d advise you to do is contact our dedicated Tech Team who’ll be happy to help you!
+We’d advise you to contact our dedicated Tech Team who’ll be happy to help you!